ajits-github/Diffusion_Models/README.md

 # Diffusion_Models
-A learning experience with models like GANs
+An experience with building models like GANs with greyscale and multichannel images